GiorgosGi/HospitalsTestsAndVaccines/README.md

 # HospitalsTestsAndVaccines
-A working asp.net MVC app for helping manage a covid-19 clinic

 This is a working asp.net MVC app, created as a group project, while attending coding bootcamp MchlplsM#12 at PeopleCert Education.
 The members of our reams included: